AustinWise/m2net/README.markdown

 m2net, a .NET library to develop [Mongrel2] handlers
 -----------------------------------------------------------------

-[m2net] is a pretty rough port of the python handler libraries included in the Mongrel2 examples.
-It also comes with an even more rough port of the [Cassini] web server to use m2net instead of sockets.
+[m2net] helps you develop Mongrel2 handlers.
+It also comes with a rough port of the [Cassini] ASP.NET web server to use m2net instead of sockets.

 Dependencies
 ------------